tm-a-t/tgpy-modules/readme.md

 **[Source](modules/sed.py)**

-Use sed tool on messages.
+Uses sed tool on messages.
 When you reply to a message from others, this just outputs a result of processing.
 When you reply to your message, your message gets edited instead.